world-class products and services

 The new-world rules are tough.
 There is no space for amateurs....

-The world-class SME should adhere to a couple of rules and set a couple of corresponding targets, in order to face the tough challenge:
+The world-class enterprise should adhere to a couple of rules and set a couple of corresponding targets, in order to face the tough challenge:

 The above implies a global approach and a well defined strategy in respect of new products/services development.
 Most probably, not confined only to the traditional R&D people.